Ciudad Deportiva Atlético de Madrid

 Ciudad Deportiva Atlético de Madrid, officially Ciudad Civitas Deportiva Atlético de Madrid is the training ground and academy base of Spanish football club Atlético Madrid.
 It was officially opened on 13 September 1995.

-Located in Majadahonda and covering 55,000 m^{2} it is used since 1995 for senior team training.
-It is also home to the mini Estadio Cerro del Espino, which was used by Atlético Madrid B until 2025, and remains the home ground of CF Rayo Majadahonda.
+Located in Majadahonda and covering 55,000 m^{2}, it has been used since 1995 for senior team training.
+It is also home to the Estadio Cerro del Espino, which was used by Atlético Madrid B until 2025, and remains the home ground of CF Rayo Majadahonda.